Bourré

-Bourré (also commonly known as Bouré and Boo-Ray) is a trick-taking gambling card game primarily played in the Acadiana region of Louisiana in the United States of America.
+Bourré (/fr/; also commonly spelled Bouré or phonetically as Boo-Ray) is a trick-taking gambling card game in the rams family, primarily played in the Acadiana region of Louisiana in the United States of America.
 It is also played in the Greek island of Psara, with the name Boureki (Μπουρέκι in Greek).
-The game's closest relatives are probably spades and euchre.
 Like many regional games, Bourré sports many variant rules for both play and betting considerations.

 Object

 The object of Bourré is to take a majority of the tricks in each hand and thereby claim the money in the pot.
-If a player cannot take a majority of tricks, the secondary goal is to keep from bourréing, or taking no tricks at all.
+If a player cannot take a majority of tricks, the secondary goal is to keep from going bourré, or taking no tricks at all.
 A bourré usually comes at a high penalty, including matching the amount of money in the pot.

 Rules

 The game is played with a standard 52-card deck, aces high and two to seven players.
 With seven players, only three cards may be discarded (so as to not have to re-use them for later players).
 After every player antes, the dealer passes out five cards to each player, one at a time.
 In a traditional game, the dealer flips their own fifth card – the last dealt – and that card's suit is considered trumps (in Boureki kozia or atoy).
 As in Spades, the chosen suit beats all others; a two of trumps beats an ace of any other suit.

 After the deal, each player, starting to the dealer's left and continuing clockwise, states an intent to play.
 Many variants require an additional ante at this point.
 Those who are not playing in the hand fold, and their cards are collected by the dealer.

 Once every player has stated intent, the dealer asks those still in the game, in the same order as before, how many new cards they want.
 They can take any number from none to five, discarding an equal number from their original hand; their discards go in a separate pile and the dealer hands them their new cards.
 If the main stock is finished before all players have been serviced, the dealer shuffles the "folded" hands and deals those; if that stock is finished, the discards are shuffled and used.

 Once everyone, including the dealer, has either folded or completed their redraw, the trick-taking phase begins.
-The first player to the dealer's left who is still in the game starts by playing any card (with few exceptions); rules of play are as follows (a lower-numbered rule overrides any higher-numbered):
+The first player to the dealer's left who is still in the game starts by playing any card (with few exceptions); rules of play are as follows: